gnp-x/pbip/README.md

 secretapikey=SECRET_KEY_HERE
 apikey=KEY_HERE
 ```
-or you can just set them in the terminal
+or you can just set them in the terminal or .rc file.
 ```sh
 export secretapikey=SECRET_KEY_HERE
 export apikey=KEY_HERE